DIRECT0R-ctrl/ai-document-signing-platform/frontend/README.md

 To get started, install the project dependencies and run the test suit.
 Contributions should include tests for any new behavior.
 ## Development

-To get sstarted, install the prroject dependencies and run the test siute.
+To get sstarted, install the prroject dependncies and run the test siute.
 Contributions should include tests for any new behavior.